 Let's do a quick rundown of why you would choose the following roles:

 - Admin - This person is going to be the boss of the workspace.
 They set the rules and can do everything Coda has to offer.
 If you're creating the workspace, this will most likely be you and anyone else you decide to make an Admin.

-- Doc Maker - These folks have the superpower of creating and managing docs and workspaces.
+- Doc Maker - These folks have the superpower of creating and managing docs and folders.
 Within docs, Doc Makers can administer things like changing the title and icon, adjusting the timezone, configuring doc and section locking, and more.
 You'll choose this role for people who are leading a team's processes and creating docs to run them.

 - Editor - People with this role won't be able to create docs or folders, but they will be able to make changes.
 Editors will be able to experience all the building blocks of the doc ー making sections, adding tables, constructing formulas and buttons, adding Packs and Automations, and more.
 You'll choose this role for people who need to interact with and contribute to docs as part of their job.

 *Note: Deleting a doc is restricted to the Doc Maker

 Members and Roles FAQs